About the Program

 No. The program is free for those who are accepted.
 Sponsors and donors to the WHU Entrepreneurship Center cover the costs of program operations.

-Currently, Master in Entrepreneurship students are able to receive internship credit if selected.
-In addition to program participation, MiE cohort teams are required to write a short 500 word reflection paper about their experience in the accelerator.
+Currently, Master in Entrepreneurship students can receive internship credit if selected.
+In addition to program participation, MiE cohort teams are required to write a short 500-word reflection paper about their experience in the accelerator.

 Yes and no. Although we don’t require applicants to have a finished product or market traction, we expect that the product or service has been well-designed with some degree of testing or validation.
 Prototypes, mockups, or wireframes will be considered.
 But the more refined the product, the better the chance of admission.

 No. You don’t need to be a registered business entity to participate.
 Furthermore, we will provide workshops and mentorship to support you in making the right decisions for setting up your legal business structure.
 However, if you intend to raise capital post-program, you will likely need to set up a legal business before closing an investment.